 Vice president investor relations

-Colby Billhardt is the Vice President of Business Development and Investor relations and is responsible for the development of new investor relationships and maintenance of current investor relations.
+Colby Billhardt is the Vice President of Investor relations and is responsible for the development of new investor relationships and maintenance of current investor relations.
 Colby has a diverse skill set with a background in New York luxury real estate having closed over $60,000,000 in sales representing buyers and sellers throughout Manhattan and Brooklyn.
 Prior to Charleston Capital, Colby was a licensed real estate salesperson with Nest Seekers International and Brown Harris Stevens in New York City, having worked on a Top 5 Sales Team Nationwide ranked by the WSJ.
 As a highly skilled and accomplished real estate salesperson, she has expertise in all facets of sales, development, branding and project management.